Giftvictor12/Elabs_Africa_Assignment_5/README.md

-This is a readme file on Elabs africa and fasticore Assigment 5 Which is all about Javascript in buit functions
+This is a readme file on Elabs africa and fasticore Assignment 5 Which is all about Javascript in buit functions